H. S. Bhabra: The United States

 In 1989, Bhabra was awarded the first Fulbright Chandler Fellowship in Spy and Detective Fiction Writing.
 This prize included a post as writer-in-residence at the University of California, Los Angeles, for one year.
 Bhabra stayed on in Los Angeles from 1991 to 1993, hoping to earn money as a scriptwriter.
-That did not work out, however, though his fund of esoteric knowledge did help him win a handsome sum as a contestant on a television quiz show, Jeopardy!, an accomplishment of which he remained proud.
+That did not work out, however, though his fund of esoteric knowledge did help him win $21,800 (appearing in three shows, winning two) as a contestant on the television quiz show Jeopardy! in April 1993, an accomplishment of which he remained proud.
 While there, he also developed an obsession with climbing bridges, which led to his arrest while making an assault on the Golden Gate, San Francisco.
 Bhabra also taught at Amherst College in Massachusetts.

 Canada

-In 1994 Bhabra moved to Toronto, where his parents now lived.
+In 1994, Bhabra moved to Toronto, where his parents now lived.
 In Canada, Bhabra was perceived as an Asian-Canadian writer and broadcaster.
-He taught at the Humber School for Writers at Humber College and then joined TVOntario as co-host, with Marni Jackson, of the book show Imprint from 1995 to 1997.
+He taught at the Humber School for Writers at Humber College and then joined public broadcaster TVOntario as co-host, with Marni Jackson, of the book show Imprint from 1995 to 1997.
 Knowledgeable and intelligent, Bhabra had interests ranging from food and fashion to films and books.
 His contract with Imprint was not renewed after the 1997 season.

 After leaving Imprint, Bhabra struggled to make ends meet with occasional freelance magazine and television work.
 Television projects included the show Starting Up!, about the challenges and rewards of opening a business, which he created and produced for TVO.
 Bhabra also embarked on an ambitious fiction quartet: South, West, North, and East.
 By the spring of 1999, Bhabra had completed a draft of the first chapter of the first novel, South, a draft which failed to lead to the publishing contract he hoped for and much needed, in order to support himself financially.
-When opportunities at TVO dried up, Bhabra joined TFO, the French-language channel, where he worked, for a short time, on a new arts show, Ôzone.
+When opportunities at TVO dried up, Bhabra joined TFO, the French-language counterpart of TVO, where he worked for a short time on a new arts show, Ôzone.
 Bhabra left TFO in late 1999 as a result of artistic differences.
 He was sustained during these years by the support of his partner, Vee Ledson, daughter of educator Sidney Ledson.
 Bhabra had encouraged Ledson to pursue her dream of running her own school, Laurel Academy, which she established in Toronto in 1995.